-The SARC provides the following information relevant to the Parental Involvement State Priority (Priority 3):
+The SARC provides the following information relevant to the State priority: Parental Involvement (Priority 3):

-Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.
+• Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.

-Opportunities for Parental Involvement (School Year 2016-17)
+Opportunities for Parental Involvement (School Year 2017-18)

 Lexington Junior High School is a highly active campus, with a wide variety of programs and extra-curricular activities developed for the diverse student body.
 These activities are successful, because of the genuine support and volunteer spirit of our parents and community.
-Over 150 parents sign-up annually to assist in the following areas: Book Fair, dances, FunRaiser, band performances, drama shows, dance/choir performances, library assistance, classroom assistance, and reward/incentive programs.
-Additionally, parents are invited to participate in school wide reflective learning walks, encouraged to join a very active PTSA, or seek a position on the School Site Council (SSC), Discipline Committee, or English Learner Advisory Committee (ELAC).
+Over 150 parents sign-up annually to assist in the following areas: Book Fair, dances, FunRaiser/FunRun (annual Fundraiser bringing in around \$75,000), band performances, drama shows, dance/choir performances, library assistance, classroom assistance, and reward/incentive programs.
+Additionally, parents are invited to participate in school-wide reflective learning walks, encouraged to join a very active PTSA, or seek a position on the School Site Council (SSC), Discipline Committee, or English Learner Advisory Committee (ELAC).